The Vanderbilt Mansion & Estate

 The tour will take you to three floors of the house: the first floor with the living room, dining room, parlors, and studies.
 Then there is the second floor with Fredrick, Louise and the guest family and single women rooms.
 The last floor you will visit is the basement workrooms, servant quarters and kitchen.

 The house was only used about four months out of the year, being used in the Spring and then again in the Fall from the end of September to right after Thanksgiving and then the family would go to New York City for the social season.
+After Louise’s death, Fredrick sold his other houses and moved here permanently.
+The house was used full time and Fredrick must have enjoyed his time here.

-The formal Dining Room decorated for Christmas
+The Dining Room table set for the Christmas holidays

 History of the Vanderbilt Mansion: